The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

-This homemade French Onion Dip recipe will make you ditch the packet for good!
-It’s so creamy and tasty that people will be begging you for the recipe!
+This homemade French Onion Dip recipe will make you ditch the packet from the grocery store for good!
+It has the most intense onion flavor.

 This homemade onion dip is simply heavenly!
 So heavenly that you need to drop everything you’re doing and make it right now.
 Seriously, right now!

 This onion dip will make you the MVP at your Super Bowl party.
 You may even see someone lick the bowl clean (stranger things have happened at Super Bowl parties, am I right?!).

 The sad thing about this dip is that you won’t have any leftovers the next day.
 So my suggestion is to leave yourself a small container of it hidden in the depths of your refrigerator.
 Somewhere only you will be able to find it.
 Trust me; you’ll thank me later!

 - ¼ teaspoon cayenne pepper – $0.03

 - 1 ½ Tablespoon balsamic vinegar – $0.14